Walt Disney World Resort, Downtown Disney West Side

 This is actually two restaurants in one—four if you count the attached Wolfgang Puck Express and the sushi bar that flows into the restaurant’s lounge area.
 Downstairs is the actual cafe, with several open kitchen areas, colorful tile, and plenty of pictures of Puck hanging around.
 The upstairs is a more formal dining room, but in name only.
 Both spaces are inordinately loud, making conversation difficult.

-Puck’s famous wood-fired pizzas—including barbecue chicken and spicy shrimp—are the best things on the menu.
-Sushi is also a good bet.
-Upstairs, the menu features fresh fish, chicken, and beef.
+Puck’s famous wood-fired pizzas—including barbecue chicken–goat cheese—are the best things on the menu, perhaps the best thing at Disney Springs.
+Upstairs, the menu features fish, chicken, and beef.

 Requires Credit Card to Reserve: